syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Drag-and-Drop.md

 ## Position Indicators

-TreeView provides much easier option to drop the dragged nodes at any levels by indicator lines with icons such as line, plus/minus and restrict icons while dragging and dropping the nodes.
+TreeView provides much easier option to drop the dragged nodes at any levels by indicator lines with icons such as line, plus/ minus and restrict icons while dragging and dropping the nodes.
 It represents exact position where the node to be dropped as sibling or child.

 <table>
 <tr>